 Pay during properly certified sick absence, provided there is no evidence of permanent disability for service, will apply on a pro-rata basis, in accordance with the provisions of the sick leave circulars.
-The appointee will be required to sign a mandate authorising the Department of Employment Affairs and Social Protection to pay any benefits due under the Social Welfare Acts direct to the Houses of the Oireachtas Service and payment during illness will be subject to the appointee making the necessary claims for social insurance benefit to the Department of Employment Affairs and Social Protection directly within the required time limits.
+Officers who will be paying Class A rate of PRSI will be required to sign a mandate authorising the Department Social Protection to pay any benefits due under the Social Welfare Acts directly to the Houses of the Oireachtas Service.
+Payment during illness will be subject to the officer making the necessary claims for social insurance benefit to the Department of Social Protection within the required time limits.